Ms Melissa Rogerson

 - Rogerson, MJ.; Gibbs, M.; Smith, W. "I love all the bits": The Materiality of Boardgames.
 Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems - CHI '16.
 ASSOC COMPUTING MACHINERY.
 2016, pp. 3956-3969.
 DOI: 10.1145/2858036.2858433

-- Rogerson, MJ.; Gibbs, M.; Smith, W. Digitising boardgames: Issues and tensions.
+- Rogerson, M.; Gibbs, M.; Smith, M. Digitising Boardgames: Issues and Tensions.
 DiGRA 2015 - Proceedings of the 2015 DiGRA International Conference: Diversity of Play.
 Digtal Games Research Association.
 2015.